Differential Calculi on Quantum Principal Bundles over Projective Bases: Introduction

 \section{Introduction}

-In this paper we introduce noncommutative differential calculi on quantum principal bundles first in the affine setting, that is with affine base, along the lines and extending the works \cite{wor, herm, pflaum2}; then we employ the sheaf-theoretic language developed in \cite{AFL} to extend our definition and results to non-affine bases.
-In noncommutative geometry, in fact, affine geometric objects are replaced by the algebra of functions on them, algebraic or differential.
-However, when it is necessary to go beyond the affine setting, we must take the ringed space approach as expressed by Grothendieck: \textit{to do geometry one does not need the space itself, but only the category of sheaves on that would-be space}, (see \cite{gr} and also \cite{sk2} with refs. therein for more insight on this point of view).
+While in classical differential geometry there is a canonical (functorial) construction of the differential calculus on a differentiable manifold, a main feature of noncommutative differential geometry is the non uniqueness of the calculus.
+Even on quantum groups and requiring (co)invariance conditions there are interesting different calculi \cite{wor}.
+In this perspective, the definition of a noncommutative geometry requires also a characterization of its differential calculus structure.
+Going beyond quantum groups we have quantum homogeneous spaces and quantum principal bundles.
+Their study has been very active in the last three decades when the base space is a noncommutative deformation of an affine variety.
+In this case, as usual in noncomutative geometry, the affine geometric objects are replaced by a deformation of the algebra of functions on them.
+The case of bundles on projective varieties is intrinsically more difficult since it requires patching affine opens.
+In noncommutative geometry, when it is necessary to go beyond the affine setting, we must take the ringed space approach as expressed by Grothendieck: \textit{to do geometry one does not need the space itself, but only the category of sheaves on that would-be space} (see \cite{gr} and also \cite{sk2} with refs. therein for more insight on this point of view).

+In this paper we propose an approach to noncommutative differential geometry which employs the sheaf-theoretic language developed in \cite{AFL}.
+This does not only cover the established affine theory but also allows to consider differential structures for quantum principal bundles over non-affine bases.